Side reins

-Side reins are equipment used when longeing a horse, running from the bit of the bridle to the saddle or surcingle.
+Side reins are a type of rein used primarily when longeing a horse, running from the bit of the bridle to the saddle or surcingle.
 As a horse training tool, they encourage flexion and softness in the horse's mouth.
 For longe line work with a rider up who does not carry ordinary riding reins, they help calm and settle the animal.
 However, they are a tool best used by experienced handlers; used improperly they may unduly restrict the horse's movement or cause an accident.

 The side rein

 Side reins are made of leather or webbing, sometimes with added elastic, and have several rings or holes for buckles along their length.
 They are easily adjusted.
 Some designs have adjustable buckles and attach to the bit with a snap, other designs run through the bit ring, then fold back on themselves and snap to their own rings.

 Side reins may be completely of solid material, or they may have an elastic or rubber ring insert.
 Each design has its advantages and disadvantages.
 Designs with elastic have more "give" to them, which is useful for sensitive horses or horses that throw their heads.
 Elastic inserts must be used with caution, however, as some horses learn to lean on them.
 Solid side reins are the older, classical design, give the horse a more solid contact to work into and discourage leaning, but must be adjusted with greater care because their lack of give may upset a sensitive horse and, particularly if too tight, may provoke rearing, headshaking and even panic in some animals.
 Side reins with a rubber donut provide some give, although not as much as elastic and so discourage leaning.
 However, they are heavier and are prone to bounce when the horse trots or canters, which does not provide as steady a contact as the solid or elastic-insert side reins.